apivideo/api.video-java-client/docs/VideosApi.md

-    videoCreationPayload.setMp4Support(true); // Enables mp4 version in addition to streamed version. videoCreationPayload.setPlayerId("pl45KFKdlddgk654dspkze"); // The unique identification number for your video player. videoCreationPayload.setTags(Arrays.asList("maths", "string theory", "video")); // A list of tags you want to use to describe your video. videoCreationPayload.setMetadata(Collections.<Metadata>emptyList()); // A list of key value pairs that you use to provide metadata for your video.
-These pairs can be made dynamic, allowing you to segment your audience.
-Read more on [dynamic metadata](https://api.video/blog/endpoints/dynamic-metadata/). videoCreationPayload.setClip(); //
+    videoCreationPayload.setMp4Support(true); // Enables mp4 version in addition to streamed version. videoCreationPayload.setPlayerId("pl45KFKdlddgk654dspkze"); // The unique identification number for your video player. videoCreationPayload.setTags(Arrays.asList("maths", "string theory", "video")); // A list of tags you want to use to describe your video. videoCreationPayload.setMetadata(Collections.<Metadata>emptyList()); // A list of key value pairs that you use to provide metadata for your video. videoCreationPayload.setClip(); //
     videoCreationPayload.setWatermark(); //